 Sid Caesar biography

 Sid Caesar was born in 1922 in Yonkers, New York.
 The son of immigrants, Caesar worked as a musician during the Great Depression.
-At the start of World War II, he joined the Coast Guard and was stationed in Brooklyn, playing military revues.
+At the start of World War II, he joined the U.S. Coast Guard and was stationed in Brooklyn, playing military revues.
 In the 1940s, Caesar developed a nightclub act on Broadway, which he turned into the popular and Emmy Award-winning television program Your Show of Shows.
 He also appeared in the Grease film musicals.
 Caesar died at the age of 91 on February 12, 2014.

-Caesar made his way to Broadway two years later in Make Mine Manhattan.
+Caesar made his way to Broadway two years later, landing a role in Make Mine Manhattan.
 This popular revue helped him make the leap into an emerging medium—television—the following year.
-Caesar starred in the variety show The Admiral Broadway Revue alongside Imogene Coca and Marge and Gower Champion.
-While this program didn't last long, Caesar's next effort would make television history.
+Caesar also starred on the variety show The Admiral Broadway Revue alongside Imogene Coca and Marge and Gower Champion.
+While this program didn't last long, the actor's next effort would make TV history.

 TV's Top Funny Man

-After Your Show of Shows ended in 1954, Caesar moved on to his next successful television project: Caesar's Hour.
-He won his second Emmy Award for his work on this variety show in 1957.
+After Your Show of Shows ended in 1954, Caesar moved on to his next successful TV project: Caesar's Hour.
+He won his second Emmy Award for his work on the variety show in 1957.
 Reuniting with Imogene Coca yet again, he went on to star in another entertainment program, Sid Caesar Invites You.
-Sadly, this show proved to be short-lived.
+Unfortunately, the project was short-lived.

-In the 1970s and '80s, Caesar made a number of television and film appearances.
-He took on small parts in such popular movies as the disaster drama Airport 1975, and the 1978 musical Grease with John Travolta and Olivia Newton-John.
+In the 1970s and '80s, Caesar made a number of TV and film appearances.
+He took on small parts in such popular movies as the disaster drama Airport 1975 and the 1978 musical Grease, starring John Travolta and Olivia Newton-John.
 Caesar also had a memorable turn as a caveman in the Mel Brooks comedy History of the World: Part I (1981).

-Long plagued by personal demons, Caesar shared the story of his struggles and his recovery in his 1983 autobiography, Where Have I Been?.
+Long plagued by personal demons, Caesar shared details of his struggles and his recovery in his 1983 autobiography, Where Have I Been?.
 Two years later, he was inducted into the Television Hall of Fame.

-In 2003, Caesar reflected on his career in Caesar's Hours: My Life in Comedy, with Love and Laughter, a book that he co-wrote with Eddy Friedfeld.
-He also appeared in the 2012 documentary Lunch, a film chronicling a weekly get together between Caesar and some of Hollywood's TV veterans, including Monty Hall from the long-running game show Let's Make a Deal and announcer Gary Owens.
+In 2003, Caesar reflected on his career in the book Caesar's Hours: My Life in Comedy, with Love and Laughter, which he co-wrote with Eddy Friedfeld.
+In 2012, he appeared in the documentary Lunch, a film chronicling a weekly get-together between Caesar and some of Hollywood's TV veterans, including Monty Hall from the long-running game show Let's Make a Deal and announcer Gary Owens.